Longno12/VRChat-OSC/README.md

 ## How to Use

 1.  **Launch the Application:**
-    -   After installation is complete, double-click the main Python file (e.g., `main.py` or `VRC_OSC_Pro.py`) to run the application.
+    -   After installation is complete, double-click the main Python script to run the application.
-    -   If it's your first time, a pop-up will ask if you want a tutorial.
-Click "Yes" for a guided tour.
+    -   If it's your first time, a pop-up will ask if you want a quick tour.

 2.  **Configure Spotify (For music features):**
+    -   In the app, use the sidebar to navigate to the **🎵 Spotify** page.
     -   Go to your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and log in.
     -   Click **"Create an app"**.
 Give it any name and description (e.g., "VRChat OSC").
     -   Once created, copy your **Client ID** and **Client Secret**.
-Paste them into the matching fields in the Spotify panel of our application.
+Paste them into the matching fields in the application.
     -   In the Spotify Dashboard, go to your app's **"Settings"**.
     -   Under **"Redirect URIs"**, add this exact URL: `https://longno12.github.io/Spotify-Verify-Link-help/`
     -   Click **"Add"**, then scroll down and click **"Save"**.

 3.  **Customize Modules and Style:**
-    -   Go through the various panels (**CORE MODULES**, **STYLE & TEXT**, etc.) to enable the features you want and customize their appearance.
+    -   Use the sidebar to navigate through the pages (`⚙️ Core Modules`, `🎨 Style & Text`, etc.) to enable the features you want and customize their appearance.
-    -   The **Live Preview** on the right will update as you make changes.
+    -   The **Live Preview** tab in the bottom panel will update as you make changes.

 4.  **Save Your Profile:**
-    -   Once you are happy with your settings, click the **💾 SAVE AS** button to save your configuration as a profile.
-You can create multiple profiles for different setups.
+    -   Once you are happy with your settings, click the **💾 Save As...** button in the bottom-right control panel to save your configuration.
 The application will remember the last profile you loaded.

 5.  **Start Sending to VRChat:**
     -   Click the **▶ START** button.
-    -   The first time you start with Spotify enabled, a browser window will open asking you to authorize the application.
-Log in and agree.
+    -   If it's the first time you are using Spotify, your web browser will open and ask you to log in and authorize the application. **Simply agree to the terms.**
-    -   You will be redirected to the "Capture Spotify Redirect URL" website. **Copy the entire, long URL** from your browser's address bar.
-    -   Go to the **console window** that opened with the script and **paste the URL** when prompted.
-Press Enter.
-    -   The log panel will show "Spotify Authenticated Successfully!", and the script will begin sending your custom message to the VRChat chatbox.
+    -   The application will handle the authentication automatically.
+The System Log will show "Spotify Authenticated Successfully!", and the script will begin sending your custom message to the VRChat chatbox.

 6.  **Stop the Script:**
     -   Click the **■ STOP** button to clear the chatbox and stop sending messages.